 A recent article discussed that about 25% of us ate meat accidentally due to unclear labeling.
 It is very easy to see why.
 As if the ingredients where not difficult enough the decipher, vegan certification includes much more then just the ingredients we see on the label.
 For example, as we have seen in another article, filtration medium could be based on eggs, milk or animal derived gelatin.
-Furthermore, we also have to contend with genetically modified ingredients (GMO).
-While GMO are allowed in vegan certification, we must insure that the development and/or production of GMO did not involve animal genes or animal derived substances.
+Furthermore, we also have to contend with genetically modified ingredients (GMOs).
+While GMOs are allowed in vegan certification, we must insure that the development and/or production of GMOs did not involve animal genes or animal derived substances.
 Without certification all of this is impossible to tell from the ingredients alone.
-One could easily go with the line most corporation tell us when we ask about GMO in their products: If we want to make sure there is no GMO we should go with organic.
+Often we are told that if we want to make sure there are no GMOs we need to choose organic.
 However, it might come as a shock that this is not true.
-Unfortunately, organic standards make exemptions to GMO when an organic ingredients is not commercially available.
+Unfortunately, organic standards make exemptions to GMOs when an organic ingredients is not commercially available.
 In Canada this is defined as

 Documented ability to obtain a production input or an ingredient in an appropriate form, quality, quantity or variety, irrespective of cost, in order to fulfill an essential function in organic production or preparation.

-You have contacted us asking to make it easier for vegan consumers to recognize which products are and are not suitable for a vegan lifestyle and we are working on it, but could use your help.
+Many of you have contacted us asking that there be a simpler way for vegan consumers to recognize which products are and are not suitable for a vegan lifestyle.
+We are working on this and could use your help.
 Join us as a volunteer and/or call the corporations you buy products from to let them know this is important to you.
-In the mean time we advice everyone to be vigilant, as there are even products in the marketplace that are labelled vegan and are not vegan certifiable.
-As usual if there is any questions do not hesitate to contact us.
+In the meantime we advise everyone to be vigilant, as there are products in the marketplace that are labelled vegan and are not vegan certifiable.
+If you have any questions, please feel free to contact us.